-The certificate of proficiency in Graphics in Motion is meant to introduce students to the fundamental building blocks of art, principles, and creation of animated filmmaking.
+The certificate of achievement in Graphics in Motion introduces students to the fundamental building blocks of graphic arts, animation principles, and the creation of animated films.
 Students will cover topics in basic drawing for animation; Disney's 12 principles; timing and spacing of objects, nature, animals, and humans; and professional animation software.
-Once completed, students will be better qualified to be accepted into a four year university program in animation.
+Once the course work is completed, students will be better qualified to transfer to a four-year university program in animation or to apply for entry-level jobs.

-Checker in animation; assistant to video production using graphic arts; junior assistants in small graphic arts and video production companies; advertising specialists; storyboard checker; video editing
+Animator, motion graphics assistant, checker of x-sheets, storyboarding artist, character designer, conceptual artist, assistant to video production using graphic arts, junior assistant in small graphic arts and video production companies; advertising specialist; video editing consultant, Intern in animation studios.

-GRART 043 Web Graphics and Animation 3 GRART 150 Graphics in Motion Introduction to Animation 3 GRART 151 Graphics in Motion Intermediate Animation 3
+TOTAL MAJOR UNITS: 9 GRART 151 Graphics in Motion Intermediate Animation 3 GRART 150 Graphics in Motion Introduction to Animation 3 GRART 43 Web Graphics and Animation 3